 Joint Ph.D. in History and History of Science

-Students who wish to obtain a joint Ph.D. in history and history of science, medicine, and technology are initially admitted to one of the departments, and should indicate interest in the joint Ph.D. program at that time.
-After completion of a master’s degree in history or history of science, medicine, and technology (or an approved alternative), the student applies for admission to the other department and, at the same time, to a standing committee of the two departments for admission to the joint program.
-Having been admitted to the other department and to the joint program, the student then applies to the Graduate School for approval of the joint Ph.D.
+Students who wish to obtain a joint Ph.D. in history and history of science, medicine, and technology are initially admitted to one of the degree programs, and should indicate interest in the joint Ph.D. program at that time.
+After completion of a master’s degree in history or history of science, medicine, and technology (or an approved alternative), the student applies for admission to the other degree program and, at the same time, to a standing committee of the two degree programs for admission to the joint program.
+Having been admitted to the other degree program and to the joint program, the student then applies to the Graduate School for approval of the joint Ph.D.
 (See the Graduate School's academic policy regarding joint degrees for more information and deadlines.)
 The student’s application to the standing committee should take the same form as required by the Graduate School and should be prepared in close consultation with department faculty/staff.

-Students in the joint Ph.D. program are assigned a home department and follow the regulations of that department with regard to seminar requirements, language requirements, financial aid, and regulations for satisfactory progress.
+Students in the joint Ph.D. program are assigned a home degree program and follow the regulations of that program with regard to seminar requirements, language requirements, financial aid, and regulations for satisfactory progress.
 Since the joint Ph.D. meets the doctoral minor requirement of the Graduate School, no formal minor is required of students receiving a joint Ph.D.
-However, students who wish to have a minor field recorded on the transcript may complete a regular Option A or Option B minor, or the internal minor of the department.
+However, students who wish to have a minor field recorded on the transcript may complete a regular Option A or Option B minor.

 Prospective students should see the program website for funding information.